 In the bowl of your stand mixer fitted with the paddle attachment (or a large bowl with a hand mixer), place the egg yolks and 1/2 cup (100 g) sugar, and beat on medium-high speed until pale yellow.
 Sift the flour blend, cornstarch and salt into the egg yolk mixture, and beat until well-combined.
 Transfer the egg yolk mixture to a small bowl and set aside.

 Pour the batter into the prepared pan, and spread into an even layer.
-Place in the center of the preheated oven and bake until the cake has begun to pull away from the sides of the pan and a toothpick inserted in the center comes out clean (30 to 40 minutes).
+Place in the center of the preheated oven and bake until the cake has begun to pull away from the sides of the pan and a toothpick comes out mostly clean, or with a few moist crumbs attached (about 35 minutes).
 Allow the cake to cool in the pan for about 10 minutes before transferring to a wire rack to cool completely.

-Serving Suggestion: Slice the cake in half horizontally, fill with fresh whipped cream and a layer of sliced strawberries.
-Top with more whipped cream and another layer of sliced strawberries.
+Serving Suggestion: Cool the cake completely, then wrap it tightly and freeze for 30 minutes.
+Unwrap and slice the cake in half horizontally, fill with fresh whipped cream or 7-minute frosting and a layer of sliced strawberries.
+Top with the other half of the cake, more whipped cream or frosting and another layer of sliced strawberries.
 Chill for about 2 hours before serving.
-TIP: If you plan to slice the cake in half, freeze it for a few hours first!